This function generates a model frame for statistical or machine learning analysis from these objects:

 .
 Default: NULL- predictors_df

-(required, data frame) data frame with numeric predictors to be added to the model frame.
-Must have a column with the names in
+(required, data frame or sf data frame) data frame with numeric predictors for the the model frame.
+Must have a column with the time series names in

 .
 Ifsf

-data frame, the predictor "distance" is added to the model frame.
-Default: NULL- predictors_list
+data frame, the column "geographic_distance" with distances between pairs of time series is added to the model frame.
+Default: NULL- composite_predictors

 uses the columns"b"